-Restless Leg or Restless Leg Syndrome (RLS) can be one of the most uncomfortable symptoms of opiate detox.
+Restless Legs or Restless Leg Syndrome (RLS) can be one of the most uncomfortable symptoms of opiate detox.
 It was easily one of the 5 most irritating symptoms whenever I was in withdrawal.

-For those not familiar with the term, Restless Legs Syndrome is commonly associated with the following symptoms:
+For those not familiar with the term, Restless Legs is a syndrome commonly associated with the following symptoms:

 There are other ways that Restless Leg Syndrome can manifest itself but those are the most prevalent ones.
 RLS is often a symptom of opiate detox and -for many- it can be agonizing.
 It can keep you awake and also prevent you from being able to sit down and rest which are the two things you want most when going through opiate detox.